 Author: Rudyard Kipling

-This is a classic book which all have read.
+This is a classic children’s book which all have read.
 It is a collection of short stories.
 Most of the characters in this book are animals, though the primary character is Mowgli.
-Mowgli s a man-cub who got lost from his human parents.
+Mowgli is a man-cub who got lost from his human parents.
 He has been raised by a family of wolves in the jungle.
 He has mentors, Baloo the bear and Bagheera, the panther who teach him how to survive in the jungle.
 But fate has other plans for Mowgli.
 Hunted by Sher Khan the Tiger, Mowgli must defeat him to survive.

 The Very Hungry Caterpillar